ansys/grantami-bomanalytics/doc/source/api/index.rst

   and how to interpret results.

 .. note::
-   While some examples use a different class than the one being documented, both classes will always be equivalent in terms of the functionality being demonstrated.
+   While some examples use a different class than the one being documented, both classes are always equivalent in terms of the functionality being demonstrated.

 .. toctree::